 - Manual readout of the measured values

-- Audible alarm when limit value is exceeded or not reached
+- Audible alarm when limit values are exceeded or not reached

 Automated temperature monitoring in pharmacies

-Fully automatic, continuous and reliable temperature controls: With the SenseAnywhere monitoring system, you have the temperature in pharmacy operating rooms and refrigerators firmly under control.
+Fully automatic, continuous and reliable temperature monitoring: With the SenseAnywhere monitoring system, you have the temperature in pharmacy operating rooms and refrigerators firmly under control.

-After the temperature loggers are placed, they measure the temperature at the appropriate locations.
-The temperature loggers record the data and transmit it fully automatically to the web-based software.
-If limit values are exceeded or not reached, you will receive a message on your smartphone, tablet or PC.
+Once the temperature loggers have been placed, they measure the temperature at the relevant points.
+The temperature loggers record the data and transfer it fully automatically to the web-based software.
+If the temperature exceeds or falls below the limit values, you will receive a message on your smartphone, tablet or PC.

-Alarm settings can be easily adjusted to meet the requirements of different types of medications and provide instant alerts via email or SMS.
-Reliable temperature recording is guaranteed, so you can ensure that your medications are stored correctly.
-Avert damage even before it occurs!
+The alarm settings can be easily adjusted to the requirements of different types of medication and provide immediate alerts by email or SMS.
+Reliable temperature recording is guaranteed, so you can ensure that your medicines are stored correctly.
+Prevent damage before it occurs!

 - Location-independent access to measured values in real time

-- Alarm via e-mail, SMS or phone call when limit value is exceeded or not reached
+- Alarm by e-mail, SMS or phone call if limit values are exceeded or not reached

-Test our system for temperature monitoring free of charge!
+Test our temperature monitoring system free of charge!

 Test the demo kit free of charge and without obligation within one week.
-Check the advantages and possibilities that SenseAnywhere offers you, relaxed and at your leisure.
-Directly at your location with your conditions and your data.
-Measure the temperatures in your pharmacy, provoke alarms, create documentation and thus familiarize yourself with the system.
+Test the advantages and possibilities offered by SenseAnywhere at your leisure.
+Directly on your premises with your conditions and your data.
+Measure the temperatures in your pharmacy, trigger alarms, create documentation and familiarize yourself with the system.

-The demo kit includes two data loggers, an AccessPoint (access point) and everything you need to get the system up and running at your site and record your own temperature and humidity data.
+The demo kit contains two data loggers, an access point and everything you need to get the system up and running on your premises and record your own temperature and humidity data.

 With our temperature monitoring solutions, the temperatures in your pharmacy can be documented electronically and error-free.